Syria: 'Dozens killed' as thousands protest in Hama

 "There was also random shelling, and there are snipers widespread on all the rooftops of the government buildings."

 State television said about 80 security personnel had been wounded.
-Reports from Syria are hard to verify independently, as foreign journalists are not being allowed into the country.'No dialogue'
+Reports from Syria are hard to verify independently, as foreign journalists are not being allowed into the country.

 On Thursday, US Secretary of State Hillary Clinton said President Bashar al-Assad's legitimacy had "nearly run out".